jonedavis/twilio-sync-labyrinth/README.md

 A WebGL maze game built with Twilio, Three.js, and Box2dWeb.
 CommsQuest IV uses your mobile phone and it's accelerometer as a controller.
 Your mission is to escape a unique world filled with crazy passages and secret chambers!

 ## Play it here
 Are you ready for the challenge?
-Take it for a spin:
+Take it for a spin in your Desktop browser:

 http://commsquest4.azurewebsites.net/